 - Trees (CART, random forests, boosting)

 - Neural networks (including deep learning) if time permits

 - Enrolled students will be granted access (at no cost to the student) for:

 - R/RStudio coding environment (Quarto or R Markdown)

 - Students must ensure their own access to a computer with a webcam and broadband internet on a daily basis during the summer term.

-Programming Language: Students will be introduced to ML libraries and algorithms through hands-on coding labs using either R or Python.
-The choice between R or Python will be announced early in 2023.
+Programming Language: Students will be introduced to ML libraries and algorithms through hands-on coding labs using R.

 LACOL’s shared course model: